ManojGokina/quizApp/README.md

 When submitted the the score should be added to the highscores.

-## Instructions
+## About the app
-Your challenge is to build out this project and get it looking as close to the design as possible.
-You can use any tools you like to help you complete the challenge.
-So if you've got something you'd like to practice, feel free to give it a go.

-Your project should:
-1- Be responsive for desktop and mobile phones
+1- It is completely responsive for desktop and mobile phones.
-2- Have minimum functionalities and effects working
+2- It has minimum functionalities and effects working.